-This article educates the project management reader about the terminology, procedures, use of, and applicability of Professional Development Units (PDU).
+This article educates the project management reader about the terminology, procedures, use, and applicability of Professional Development Units (PDU).
 PDU requirements are determined by a Project Management Professional’s (PMP®) years of experience and certification status.

 What is a PDU?